Shushsa/docs/docs/governance.md

 certain technical skills that will benefit the Kira Network, or others to be decided in the spirit of the technocratic governance system.

-## Q4: "Where does the governance for Kira’s IBC logic happens?"
+## Q4: Where does the governance for Kira’s IBC logic happens?
 Governance always happens on the most secure layer.
 It's a master-slave approach to governance, regardless of what is decided on the hub zones have to comply with it, unless they are just private chains or foreign bridges with independent security model.